34. LiH at multi-k — KRHF targeting Peintinger 2013 SI Table 2

 What this tells you

 • Reproducing published references is the goal.
-Peintinger 2013 SI Table 2 is a CRYSTAL-grade benchmark for the multi-k + GDF + pob-TZVP stack.
+Peintinger 2013 SI Table 2 is a CRYSTAL-grade benchmark for the multi-k + GDF + pob-TZVP stack (the pob-TZVP rocksalt numbers above are still targets).

 ⚠️ The dense-Lpq RAM ceiling